Owned, rented, borrowed: a framework

 - 8 min

-Every channel a founder appears on falls into one of three categories.
+Every channel a expert appears on falls into one of three categories.
 Owned: the website, the newsletter, the archive.
 Rented: LinkedIn, Instagram, YouTube — distribution you control until the platform decides otherwise.
 Borrowed: someone else's podcast, stage, or publication.

 Treat the owned archive as the destination, and every other channel as a road that points to it.
 That single reframe changes how you measure, where you invest, and what you build first.